 How often will my home be inspected?

 TORC carries out one property inspection per calendar year e.g., January to December.
 However, you may feel you have just had an inspection.
 This may be due to inspection schedules, for example an inspection may take place in May 2022 and the following year the inspection could be in February 2023.
-Before a house inspection takes place the HSCO will give a minimum of 2 weeks’ notice by letter to let you know the date and time of your inspection.
+Before a house inspection takes place the HSCO will give a minimum of 2 weeks’ notice by letter to let you know the date and time-frame of your inspection (a morning or afternoon slot).
 We will also send a reminder text at least 48 hours before.

 What is the HSCO inspecting?

 Housing Services Co-ordinators welcome and understand your home is where you live, we do not expect to walk into showrooms.
 We often find on inspection day some residents panic and apologise for their home, there is no need to do this.
 You are treating the property as your home, and this means it is lived in and there will be some wear and tear.
 Sometimes the washing is piled up and this is the day-to-day reality of running a household.
 These are not things that your HSCO is going to be overly concerned about.